-In 1702, he enlisted as a soldier in the Ohio Valley and in 1706 he became the commander of Fort Ponchartrain in Detroit, Michigan.
+In 1702, he enlisted as a soldier in the Ohio Valley, and in 1706 he became the commander of Fort Ponchartrain in Detroit, Michigan.
 He was censored for his handling of a battle with the Ottawa tribe but fled before authorities could capture him.
-From 1706 to 1709 he lived as an illegal trader with several other deserters in the wilderness.
+From 1706 to 1709, he lived as an illegal trader with several other deserters in the wilderness.
 He then went to the Missouri River, where he lived for several years among the Indians.

-While he was traveling back to the Missouri tribe along the Missouri River, he wrote: “The Route to Be Taken to Ascend the Missouri River.”
+While traveling back to the Missouri tribe along the Missouri River, he wrote: “The Route to Be Taken to Ascend the Missouri River.”
 He traveled further up the Missouri River than any previous explorers.
 In 1719 he was sent to make alliances with the American Indian tribes and to bring their leaders to Isle Daphine in Alabama, but all the chiefs except one died along the way.
 After escorting the one chief back to his village, Bourgmont made his way to New Orleans, Louisiana.

-In June 1720 he and his Missouria son traveled to Paris, where they were greeted as heroes.
-While there, Bourgmont was commissioned as a captain in the French army and in August, was named “Commandant of the Missouri River.
+In June 1720, he and his Missouria son traveled to Paris, where they were greeted as heroes.
+While there, Bourgmont was commissioned as a captain in the French army and, in August, was named “Commandant of the Missouri River.

-In May 1721, he returned to France where he gained honors for his explorations and reports in Paris.
+In May 1721, he returned to France, where he gained honors for his explorations and reports in Paris.
 While there, he married Jacqueline Bouvet des Bordeaux in his home village in Normandy and left in June to return to New Orleans.

 In 1723, due to his familiarity with the country and his acquaintance with the natives, he was selected by the French to lead an expedition up the Missouri River.
 His first work was to erect Fort Orleans, the first European fort on the Missouri River, near the mouth of the Grand River and present-day Brunswick, Missouri.
 The fort was built as a means of holding the allegiance of the Indians to the French and guarding against Spanish invasion or interference.
 There, he established his headquarters.

 In July 1724, he led an expedition to the Great Plains of Kansas to establish trading relations with the Apache Indians.
-He soon came upon a large Kanza village near Doniphan, Kansas where he made them several gifts.
+He soon came upon a large Kanza village near Doniphan, Kansas, where he made them several gifts.
 Several young warriors agreed to accompany him on his expedition.
-However, Bourgmont soon became ill and party returned to the Kaw village.
+However, Bourgmont soon became ill, and the party returned to the Kaw village.
 Bourgmont then sent an emissary to contact the Apache, telling them that he would be coming soon and that he would bring two Apache slaves to be returned to the tribe as an expression of goodwill.
-By October, Bourgmont had recovered and traveled once again to meet the Apache.
+By October, Bourgmont had recovered and traveled again to meet the Apache.

-The party proceeded southwest and on October 11 at the crossing of the Kansas River, near present-day Rossville, Bourgmont recorded seeing buffalo.
-On October 18, the group came upon the Apache who rode out on horses to meet the French and took them back to the camp.
-Bourgmont was given an honored welcome and with his son and two other French explorers, he was seated on a buffalo robe and provided a great feast.
+The party proceeded southwest, and on October 11, at the crossing of the Kansas River, near present-day Rossville, Bourgmont recorded seeing buffalo.
+On October 18, the group came upon the Apache, who rode out on horses to meet the French and took them back to the camp.
+Bourgmont was given an honored welcome, and with his son and two other French explorers, he was seated on a buffalo robe and provided a great feast.

 Bourgmont thought his expedition had been successful, but little came of it.
-Within about a decade, the Apache whom he had met in Kansas had been pushed south by an aggressive tribe of Comanche who had migrated from the Rocky Mountains
+Within about a decade, the Apache whom he had met in Kansas had been pushed south by an aggressive tribe of Comanche who had migrated from the Rocky Mountains.

 In 1725, he accompanied a delegation of four leaders from the llinois, Missouria, Osage, and Otoe tribes on a visit to France.
-His Missouria wife traveled with him and while there, she was baptized and married to Bourgmont’s close colleague, Sergeant Dubois.
-Later, Dubois returned to America with the Indian chiefs and his new wife while Bourgmont stayed in France, joining his French wife Jacqueline in Normandy.
+His Missouria wife traveled with him, and while there, she was baptized and married to Bourgmont’s close colleague, Sergeant Dubois.
+Later, Dubois returned to America with the Indian chiefs and his new wife, while Bourgmont stayed in France, joining his French wife Jacqueline in Normandy.